hudidit/hudidit/README.md

 ### About me

 - Full-time front-end engineer since 2014.
 I've been working on a lot of projects on desktop (mostly using React) and mobile (PWA & AMP).
-- Recently I'm doing kernel development for MiniProgram base on Electron.
+- Recently I'm doing kernel development for MiniProgram based on Electron.
 - Goals of 2020: Develop one open source project and try to make it awesome.

 <!--